 2. Collard Greens

-Collard greencan help improve digestion and support brain health.
+Collard greens can help improve digestion and support brain health.
 Just one cup contains 858% of your daily vitamin K needs.
 This superfood boasts vitamin B1, B2, B3, and B6, all essential for adrenal health, mental focus, and energy.
 Braised collards are delicious and nourishing, and this green leafy vegetable is equally as good in a green salad.
 Collard leaves are also a fantastic substitute for tortillas, making it super easy and nutritious to make your burrito free of grains or gluten.

 3. Sesame seeds